AkshayMalige/AHEAD_2025/vadd/part4.md

   * End scheduling, generate RTL code.
   * Report FMax and loop constraint status.

-The Vitis HLS tool also automatically inlines small functions, dissolving the logic into the higher-level calling functions, and pipelines small loops with limited iterations.
-These features are configurable by user directives in the hls_config.cfg file, or pragmas in the dct.cpp source.

 After synthesis completes you will see the Run command marked with a green circle and a checkmark to indicate it has been succesfully run.
 However it will also have a yellow Caution triangle to indicate that the output.format was RTL and no IP or XO was generated from the design.
 This output will need to be generated before the HLS component can be used in downstream tools such as the Vivado Design Suite, or in a System project.